Flu & Pneumococcal Immunisation

-Please note that, if you are aged between 50 and 64 and not in a clinical at risk group, the earliest you will be offered a flu vaccination is November, providing there is sufficient vaccines.
+Please note that, if you are aged between 50 and 64 and not in a clinical at risk group, the earliest you will be offered a flu vaccination may be November, providing there is sufficient vaccines.
 No appointments will be offered for people in this age group until then, this is to ensure that those who are most at risk are vaccinated first.

 This year it is more important than ever to get yourself vaccinated against flu.

 For more information about the NHS Flu Campaign, please follow this link

 INDEX - Services